 Frost Advisory from FRI 1:00 AM CDT until FRI 9:00 AM CDT

-Frost Advisory from FRI 1:00 AM CDT until FRI 9:00 AM CDTNew

 Issued by National Weather Service – LaCrosse, WI

-…FROST ADVISORY IN EFFECT FROM 1 AM TO 9 AM CDT FRIDAY…
+…FROST ADVISORY REMAINS IN EFFECT FROM 1 AM TO 9 AM CDT

 * WHAT…Temperatures will fall to around freezing late tonight.